techtanzeel/collado-io/src/markdown/blog/wrong-about-pricing/index.md

 ---
 title: "We Were Wrong About Pricing"
 date: "2013-06-10"
-path: "/blog/2013/iomando-wrong-pricing"
+path: "/blog/2013/wrong-about-pricing"
-tags: ["business", "iomando"]
+tags: ["iomando", "memoir", "idea", "business"]
 featured: "false"
-excerpt: "How we changed our pricing strategy in order to make both distributors and customers happy, yet also create a business along the way."
+excerpt: "How we changed our pricing strategy in order to make both distributors and customers happy, while creating a sustainable business along the way."
 ---

 ![iomando pricing](./iomando-pricing.jpg "An early pricing slide taken from an old catalogue")